Eboue, Kaya, Nouneko, Riera

-The Romanian outfit was impressive in it first away trip of the group stages, beating Braga 2-0 and as the club sits in second place in the group ahead of the contest, it will have fewer better chances of reaching the knockout stages than this year.
+The Romanian outfit were impressive in their first away trip of the group stages, beating Braga 2-0 and as they sit in second place in the group ahead of the contest, they will have fewer better chances of reaching the knockout stages than this year.

 Gala will be without Tomas Ujfalusi with knee ligament damage, while Burak Yilmaz, Hakan Balta and Selcuk Inan are all doubts.
-Cluj travels to Istanbul with a clean bill of health.
+Cluj travel to Istanbul with a clean bill of health.

 |DID YOU KNOW?|

-- Fatih Terim’s Galatasaray side is on its worst run of form since March/April last season and is without a win in four games.
+- Fatih Terim’s Galatasaray side are on their worst run of form since March/April last season and are without a win in four games.

-- The Turkish giant will be hoping fatigue does not play a part on Tuesday – 13 of the squad members were away on international duty last week.
+- The Turkish giants will be hoping fatigue does not play a part on Tuesday – 13 of their squad were away on international duty last week.

 Brazilian midfielder Felipe Melo is one yellow card away from triggering a suspension.

-- Gala's only European success came when the team lifted the 2001 UEFA and Super Cups, while CFR Cluj was runner-up in the 2005 Intertoto Cup.
+- Gala's only European success came when they lifted the 2001 Uefa and Super Cups, while CFR Cluj were runners-up in the 2005 Intertoto Cup.

-- 2012-2013 is only the third time CFR has participated in the Champions League.
+- 2012-2013 is only the third time CFR Cluj have participated in the Champions League.

-Ioan Andone's side is seeking a fourth straight away victory in the competition, having beaten Slovan Liberec and Basel in qualifying and Braga on matchday one.
+Ioan Andone's side are seeking a fourth straight away victory in the competition, having beaten Slovan Liberec and Basel in qualifying and Braga on matchday one.